 Festivals & Events

-• Lake of Stars Festival: (Malawi) - A music and arts festival on the shores of Lake Malawi, featuring international and African performers.
+Lake of Stars Festival: (September) – Music and arts festival on the shores of Lake Malawi.

 Many travelers come to Africa to visit the stunning national parks of Kenya and Tanzania, experience the dramatic scenery all over the continent and spot incredible wildlife.
 Adventurous souls can climb to the peak of Mount Kenya or Mount Kilimanjaro, soak up some rays on the glorious beaches of South Africa and Mozambique, or try their hand at surfing, windsurfing or scuba diving.